 The Role of Radiologists in Florida Hospitals and Medical Facilities

-Radiologists are typically board-certified physicians trained in diagnosing injuries and diseases through the interpretation of scans from medical imaging equipment.
-A radiologist is required to graduate from an accredited medical school and complete a four-year residency in imaging and radiation, including specific training in radiation safety.
+Radiologists are typically board-certified physicians trained in diagnosing injuries and diseases by interpreting scans from medical imaging equipment.
+A radiologist must graduate from an accredited medical school and complete a four-year residency in imaging and radiation, including specific training in radiation safety.
 Additionally, they must pass an extensive licensing examination.
-Radiologists generally work in tandem with primary care physicians, providing detailed reports on medical imaging tests.
+Radiologists generally work with primary care physicians, providing detailed reports on medical imaging tests.

 Suing for Medical Malpractice by Florida Radiologists

 One of the most common mistakes made by Florida radiologists is misreading the results of a test.
 This includes misinterpreting the image or failing to notice an important abnormality or problem.
-Any misinterpretation of a patient’s test results could lead to a misdiagnosis or mistaken treatment.
-It is not uncommon for errors in interpreting imaging results to have severe consequences for a patient.
+Misinterpreting a patient’s test results could lead to a misdiagnosis or mistaken treatment.
+It is common for errors in interpreting imaging results to have severe consequences for a patient.

-For example, imagine a patient is being treated for symptoms related to a heart attack, and the treating physician orders a magnetic resonance imaging test to determine if there was any structural or tissue damage associated with the event.
-While focusing on the condition of the heart, the radiologist fails to notice a small abnormality around the lungs and so does not include the abnormality in the test results or their comprehensive report.
+For example, imagine a patient receiving treatment for symptoms related to a heart attack.
+The treating physician orders a magnetic resonance imaging test to determine if the heart sustained any structural or tissue damage associated with the event.
+While focusing on the condition of the heart, the radiologist fails to notice a small abnormality around the lungs and does not include the abnormality in the test results or their comprehensive report.
 A year later, the patient is diagnosed with late-stage lung cancer.
 The abnormality in the previous test was an early indication of developing cancerous tissue.
 If the radiologist had identified the abnormality, the patient’s prognosis would have been much more positive.
-The radiologist in this situation could be held liable for medical malpractice for a missed diagnosis of cancer.
+The radiologist, in this situation, could be held liable for medical malpractice for a missed cancer diagnosis.

 A misdiagnosis can occur even when a radiologist accurately interprets a medical imagining test.
 Clear and precise communication between a treating physician and the radiologist is paramount to developing an accurate diagnosis and determining the most beneficial treatment.
-On any given day, a radiologist will likely interpret multiple tests and issue dozens of reports.
-Sometimes, even if the report is accurate, a breakdown in communication occurs, and the physician does not obtain the information required or necessary to properly treat a patient.
+A radiologist will likely interpret multiple tests on any given day and issue dozens of reports.
+Sometimes, even if the report is accurate, a communication breakdown occurs, and the physician does not obtain the information required or necessary to properly treat a patient.

-In the example used above, the radiologist issues a preliminary report regarding the condition of the muscle and tissue surrounding the heart – the reason the test was ordered.
-Imagine now that the radiologist noticed the abnormality and notes its appearance on the full report.
+In the example used above, the radiologist issues a preliminary report regarding the condition of the muscle and tissue surrounding the heart – the reason the doctor ordered the test.
+Imagine now that the radiologist noticed the abnormality and noted its appearance on the full report.
 However, the physician never reviews the full report, or the indication of the abnormality is buried deep inside the full test results.
-While the treating physician in this instance could be held liable for failing to read the full report, the radiologist could be held liable for not proactively reporting the abnormality to the treating doctor.
-Keep reading from personal injury attorney Prosper Shaked.
+While the treating physician, in this instance, could be liable for failing to read the full report, the radiologist could be responsible for not proactively reporting the abnormality to the treating doctor.

 The Legal Standard of Care for Florida Radiologists

-To be successful in a medical malpractice lawsuit, a plaintiff must establish that the radiologist owed them a duty of care and that their mistake was a negligent breach of that duty.
+To win a medical malpractice lawsuit, you and your Florida legal team must establish that the radiologist owed you a duty of care and that their mistake was a negligent breach of that duty.

 If You Suffered a Misdiagnosis by a Radiologist, Call Our Florida Medical Malpractice Attorney for a Free Consultation

 Accurate testing and interpretation of results are critical to providing patients in Florida with proper diagnoses and treatments.
-Radiologists are specially trained and are entrusted with a vital job that both physicians and patients rely upon.
-When test results are misread, or when crucial elements are completely missed, the potential harm to a patient is severe.
-Additionally, when a radiologist fails to notify the treating doctor of a possible medical issue, they jeopardize the health of the patient.
-Prosper Shaked is a medical malpractice attorney dedicated to holding medical professions, such as radiologists, accountable for any harmful misdiagnosis they might have made.
-If you or a loved one were hurt or suffered unnecessary adverse medical consequences due to an error by a radiologist, call Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676 to schedule a free, confidential appointment.
+Radiologists are specially trained and entrusted with a vital job that physicians and patients rely on.
+When they misread test results or miss crucial elements, the potential harm to a patient is severe.
+Additionally, when a radiologist fails to notify the treating doctor of a possible medical issue, they jeopardize the patient’s health.